Christina Schlesinger: Art

 In the 1990s Schlesinger created "explicitly erotic work."
-During the 1990s, it was very taboo for lesbians to bring up issues of sexualty, and many felt as if they were "forced into hiding."
+During the 1990s, it was very taboo for lesbians to bring up issues of sexuality, and many felt as if they were "forced into hiding."
 Schlesinger boldly depicted lesbians (including portraits of herself) wearing dildos and penetrating other women.
 Schlesinger was interested in "representing female masculinity" and "refuting the notion that the artist's erotic gaze is exclusively male."
 Her work was also very much about embracing and celebrating her sexuality.
 These paintings and etchings of a very erotic nature were considered gutsy and ground-breaking, and many of them were not shown again until 2014.

 Chagall Comes to Venice Beach (1991) is a large mural, 138 by 18 feet long, painted on the Israel Levin Senior Adult Center in Venice, California.
 The mural celebrates the Jewish community of Los Angeles.
 In 1994, the mural was destroyed in the Northridge earthquake.
 Schlesinger returned to Los Angeles in 1996 to repaint the mural now called Chagall Returns to Venice Beach.
 In 2016, the mural was land marked by the city of Los Angeles.
 In 2018 the building was renovated and the mural was destroyed a second time.
 In 2021, the Jewish Federation re-commissioned Schlesinger to paint a 15 by 9 foot interior mural, printed on metal and visible to the public from the boardwalk through a bank of windows.

-Schlesinger's landscapes paintings include her birch trees series which use images of nature as a stand-in for love and eroticism.
+Schlesinger's landscape paintings include her birch trees series which use images of nature as a stand-in for love and eroticism.
 The Long Good-Bye depicts two trees in the moonlight.

 Schlesinger's current work embraces her love of mural painting and nature.
 It consists of large scale ink paintings of trees and waterfalls on bed sheets, influenced by both the scale of mural painting as well as earlier brush painting techniques she learned in China.

 Some of her artistic influences include Henri de Toulouse-Lautrec, Giotto, photographer BrassaÏ, Miriam Schapiro, and Sigmar Polke.